 work

-I’ve played many different roles in the journalism field: investigative reporter, television producer, newsroom leader, journalism educator, community engagement facilitator and program builder.
-My guiding lights are a passion for building trust, connecting communities and empowering people with information to make informed decisions in a democracy.
+I’ve played many different roles in the journalism field: investigative reporter, multimedia editor, journalism educator, newsroom trainer and program-builder.
+My guiding lights are a passion for building trust, connecting communities and empowering people with information to make informed decisions.

-Before OPB, I was an award-winning senior instructor and director of the journalism master’s program at the University of Oregon School of Journalism and Communication.
-I led an effort to redesign our journalism master’s program, and oversaw everything from admissions and cohort-building to funding and curriculum.
+As an award-winning senior instructor and director of the journalism master’s program at the University of Oregon School of Journalism and Communication, I led an effort to redesign our journalism master’s program, and oversaw everything from admissions and cohort-building to funding and curriculum.
 I continue teaching a popular online grammar course that’s taken by nearly 1,000 students a year.

 I’m deeply interested in the dynamics of trust and information and co-founded The 32 Percent Project, a national research initiative, to explore the issue.
 My research partner (and wife) Lisa Heyamoto and I traveled to public libraries across the country hosting community engagement workshops to gain ground-level insights into what drives and disrupts trust in news and information.
 We presented our findings widely, from conferences such as ONA to a media and democracy forum in Delhi, India.
 One of our academic papers won the Best Paper award at IAMCR, and I continue building on the community-centered research through an information needs assessment I’m conducting as Engagement Director for the Catalyst Journalism Project.